Merlin in comics: DC Comics

-As of the Trials of Shazam maxiseries, the aspect of Merlin still free in the world now exhibits a visible demonic aspect and goes by his Welsh name "Myrddin".
+As of the Trials of Shazam maxiseries, the aspect of Merlin still free in the world now exhibits a visible demonic aspect and goes by his Welsh name Myrddin.
 He has also revealed the existence of several half-demon children sired and tutored by him.
 These descendants refer to themselves collectively as the "Council of Merlin".
-His favored daughter Sabina, a Creole witch, recently failed in her bid for the power of Shazam, which would have made her his anchor to Earth, and was instead killed when drawn into a portal in a battle with Freddy Freeman by Zeus.
+His favored daughter Sabina, a Creole witch, failed in her bid for the power of Shazam, which would have made her his anchor to Earth, and was killed after being drawn into a portal in a battle with Freddy Freeman.

 In The New 52, Merlin makes his debut in Demon Knights #1, again as the magician of King Arthur's court and is responsible for Etrigan and Jason Blood merging.
 Years later, he was killed by a daemonite-controlled disciple in the city of Alba Sarum.
-However, the Demon Knights, although betrayed by Etrigan, are able to bring his body to Avalon, resurrecting the magician, who then uses his mystical powers to help defeat the invading forces of Lucifer and Queen Questing.
-In the present, Merlin is called Adam One and is the leader of Stormwatch, but is eventually replaced and, by the words of the Shadow Cabinet's emissary, clinically killed since this is the only way to enter the Cabinet's dimension.
-He later appears to Jenny Quantum in a dream and explains to her the team's origins.
-Later, in Stormwatch #19, extra-dimensional aliens kill Adam One at the moment of creation, averting the Demon Knights' backstory for Stormwatch and effectively rebooting the entire comic book.
+The Demon Knights bring Merlin's body to Avalon, resurrecting the magician, who then uses his mystical powers to help defeat the invading forces of Lucifer and the Questing Queen.
+In the present, Merlin is called Adam One and is the leader of Stormwatch.
+Merlin is later killed by aliens at the moment of creation, creating an alternate timeline where he never formed Stormwatch.